Meet George Logo

 • Energy consultancies managing regulatory obligations across client portfolios - learn more

-• Energy suppliers (mid-size and large) tracking compliance obligations - learn more
+• Energy suppliers (mid-size and large) tracking regulatory obligations - learn more

 • Flexibility providers (VPPs, DSR, storage) navigating emerging regulations - learn more